software-students-fall2024/0-git-workflow-practice-vernairesl/README.md

 ###
 (branch practice by ruocili)
 I forgot to create new branch in the fork practice, but I've pushed the changes to someone else's repository already

+#### Shray Awasti's Comment
+This article provided great background for a topic that we are working with, nice choice.